 Even otherwise the First Schedule of the Act has its genesis in section 2(79) of the Act, the definition clause wherein services are defined.
-After having observed that the charging section of the Act, harmonized with the doctrine of mutuality, does not encumber services, rendered by a members' club to its members, within the ambit of taxable services, hence, a tariff heading, originating per the definition clause, could not override the charging section of the Act itself.
+After having observed that the charging section of the Act, read with the doctrine of mutuality, does not encumber services, rendered by a members' club to its members, within the ambit of taxable services, hence, a tariff heading, originating per the definition clause, could not override the charging section of the Act itself.

-- 36. It is in the same context that the definition of club, per section 2(22)39 of the Act has to be considered.
-While the said definition is phrased to include membership fee and subscription charges etc., the mere definition cannot be read to override the charging section of the Act, harmonized supra with the doctrine of mutuality.
-The definition given in the Act should be so construed as not to be repugnant to the context40 and it by itself does not create any charge or liability41. - 37.
-Rule 42(2)a of the Sindh Sales Tax on Services Rules 2011 ("Rules") also envisages the inclusion of membership fee and subscription charges within the ambit of taxable services; however, in the light of the discussion supra that said rule has to be read to exclude the same in the instance that the same are received by members' clubs from their members.
+36. It is in the same context that the definition of club, per section 2(22)40 of the Act has to be considered.
+While the said definition is phrased to include membership fee and subscription charges etc., the mere definition cannot be read to override the charging section of the Act, read supra in conjunction with the doctrine of mutuality.
+It is trite law that a definition given in a statute should be so construed as not to be repugnant to the context41 and any definition by itself does not create any charge or liability42.

+37. Rule 42(2)(a) of the Sindh Sales Tax on Services Rules 2011 ("Rules") also envisages the inclusion of membership fee and subscription charges within the ambit of taxable services; however, in the light of the discussion supra that said rule has to be read to exclude the same in the instance that the same are received by members' clubs from their members.
 Since the Act in itself has been interpreted to exclude the taxability of membership fee and subscription charges, in the context of members' clubs, therefore, no interpretation can be given to the subordinate rules exceeding the remit of the statute itself.